FPGA Language and Library Trends

 In fig. 6-2, we show the adoption trends for languages to build testbenches.

-Historically, VHDL was the predominant language used for FPGA testbench development, but we have recently seen increasing interest in SystemVerilog adoption.
-Today, it is not unusual to find that the RTL design was created using VHDL, and the testbench was created using SystemVerilog.
+Historically, VHDL has been the predominant language used for FPGA testbench development.
+However, we are starting to see some interest in C/C++ and Python.
+Today, it’s not unusual to find that the RTL design was created using VHDL, and the testbench was created using a different language.

-The adoption trends for various base-class library and methodology standards are shown in Fig. 6-3, and we found that the Accellera UVM is currently the predominant standard that has been adopted to create FPGA testbenches worldwide.
+The adoption trends for various testbench methodology standards are shown in fig. 6-3, and we found that the Accellera UVM is currently the predominant standard that has been adopted to create FPGA testbenches worldwide.

 FPGA Assertion Language and Library Adoption Trends

-Finally, FPGA project adoption trends for various assertion language standards are shown in Fig. 6-5, where SystemVerilog Assertions (SVA) is the predominant assertion language in use today.
-Similar to languages used to build testbenches, it is not unusual to find FPGA projects create their RTL in VHDL and then create their assertions using SVA.
+Finally, FPGA project adoption trends for various assertion language and library standards are shown in fig. 6-4.
+Although there is some lumpiness in the data due to shifting regional participation, SystemVerilog Assertions is the predominant assertion language in use today.
+Finally, similar to languages used to build testbenches, it is not unusual to find FPGA projects create their RTL in VHDL and then create their assertions using SVA.

 - Part 1 – FPGA Design Trends